Legend of Puteri Gunung Ledang

 The legend revolves around a celestial princess who lived on Mount Ledang, located in present-day Tangkak District, Johor, Malaysia.

-Puteri Gunung Ledang (Johor legend)
+Hikayat Hang Tuah

+Puteri Gunung Ledang is mentioned by name to be the sultan's daughter (or a citizen, depending on how you view the translation of 'anak perempuan kita' as).

+Sejarah Melayu/Sulalatus Salatin

 The sultan had heard of the princess' beauty and wanted to marry her, but she set seven impossible conditions for him.
 The conditions were: